 You can read more about the course here.

-Applications from applicants not currently studying at the University of Northampton are accepted through UCAS (code X3TU) up to June 30th 2020 for a September 2020 start.
+Applications from applicants not currently studying at the University of Northampton are accepted through UCAS (code X3TU) up to June 30th 2021 for a September 2021 start.
 If you have missed this deadline you can apply through clearing until the beginning of September 2021.
 Please contact the Admission Tutor (details above) for advice about this.